“Britepaths Saved My Life”: Amey’s Story

 Amey Shares Her Story

-Amey and our Financial Literacy Director Marcelle Miles had a lively discussion about her journey to seeking and accepting help, her hard work with Dennis, and her gratitude for Dennis and the Britepaths/FECSoCo team.
+Amey and our former Financial Empowerment Director Marcelle Miles had a lively discussion about her journey to seeking and accepting help, her hard work with Dennis, and her gratitude for Dennis and the Britepaths/FECSoCo team.
 We are so proud of her and grateful that she was willing to open up to us.
 To protect her privacy, we have changed her name, and she requested not to appear in the video or have her photo in the FFP article.